-Having successfully completed this programme you will be able to:
+On successful completion of this programme you will be able to:

-B1.
-Understand how effective business management enables a diverse range of organisations to develop economic and social value;
+- B1.
+Understand how effective business management enables a diverse range of organisations to develop economic and social value; - B2.

-- B2.
 Demonstrate knowledge and understanding of the theories, concepts, tools and techniques used in business management; - B3.
 Critically assess the challenges of developing new markets, customer relationships, services and processes; - B4.
 Apply analytical tools and techniques associated with business management.